Patsy Cline: Film and television

-There have been several documentaries made about Cline's life and career.
-The first was a 1989 documentary entitled The Real Patsy Cline which featured interviews with friends and fellow artists.
+Several documentaries have been made about Cline's life and career.
+The first was 1989's The Real Patsy Cline, which featured interviews with friends and fellow artists.
 This included Carl Perkins and Willie Nelson.
 Another documentary was filmed in 1994 entitled Remembering Patsy.
 The show was hosted by country artist Michelle Wright, who read letters Cline wrote to friends and family.
-It included interviews with several artists such as Roy Clark, George Jones and Trisha Yearwood.
+It included interviews with several artists, such as Roy Clark, George Jones, and Trisha Yearwood.
 Both documentaries were produced by Cline's widower Charlie Dick.
 In March 2017, PBS released a documentary on Cline as part of their American Masters series.
 The film was narrated by Rosanne Cash and featured interviews with fans of Cline.
 These interviews included Beverly D'Angelo and Reba McEntire.
 It also included rare performances of songs such as "Three Cigarettes in an Ashtray" and "Walkin' After Midnight".

 Plays and musicals

-Cline's life and career has also been re-created in the theater sector.
+Cline's life and career has also been recreated in the theater sector.
 In 1988, the show Always...Patsy Cline premiered.
-The show was created by Ted Swindley who derived it from a friendship Cline had with Texas resident Louise Seger.
+The show was created by Ted Swindley, who derived it from a friendship Cline had with Texas resident Louise Seger.
 The pair met while Cline was performing at the Esquire Ballroom in Houston, Texas.
 Seger brought Cline home following the show and they spent the night together.
-The pair would remain in contact through letters before Cline's death.
-Much of the script relied from letters exchanged between the two during the course of several years.
-Seger acts as the show's narrator and revisits memories she shared with Cline through their letter exchanges.
+The pair remained in contact through letters before Cline's death.
+Much of the script relied on letters exchanged between the two during the course of several years.
+Seger acts as the show's narrator, and revisits memories she shared with Cline through their letter exchanges.
 Among the show's original performers was Mandy Barnett, who debuted the show at the Ryman Auditorium in 1994.
 Barnett would go on to have a music and performing career.
 A second musical was later released in 1991 titled A Closer Walk with Patsy Cline.
 The show was written by Dean Regan and has been called a "musical retelling" of Cline's career.